albingroen/Albingroen/README.md

 On my spare time I like to try out new technologies, attend meetups, speak at conferences and meet new people.
 I also enjoy working out, playing sports and haning out with my friends.

-Down below you can find some of my many sideprojects.
+Down below you can find some of my many side projects.